Sandy King was an outlaw who often rode with more well-known and notorious William “Curly Bill” Brocious in Arizona.

 Acting swiftly, Russian Bill was tried by a vigilance committee that found him guilty and sentenced him to be hanged.
 When one of the members proposed that Sandy King also be hanged on the charge of being “a damned nuisance,” the committee agreed.
 Before the night was over, they dragged the pair from the jail into their makeshift courtroom in the dining hall of the Grant Hotel.

-In his own defense, King pointed out that there were others who had committed much worse crimes than he, who had not been punished, citing the recent case of Bean Belly Smith who had shot Ross Woods in a quarrel over the last egg in the house.
-The vigilance committee; however, was unsympathetic.
+In his own defense, King pointed out that others had committed much worse crimes than he, who had not been punished, citing the recent case of Bean Belly Smith, who had shot Ross Woods in a quarrel over the last egg in the house.
+The vigilance committee, however, was unsympathetic.
 As the lynch men threw the hanging ropes over the ceiling rafters, Russian Bill begged for his life.
-Sandy King, on the other hand, simply requested a glass of water because “my throat is dry after talking so much to save my life.”
-After King drank the water, nooses were placed over their necks and they were pulled up and left hanging until they were dead.
+On the other hand, Sandy King requested a glass of water because “my throat is dry after talking so much to save my life.”
+After King drank the water, nooses were placed over their necks, and they were pulled up and left hanging until they were dead.